tiagoxdca89/TheMovieDB/README.md

 # TheMovieDB
-The MovieDB is an application where users can see an search for movies.
-It also allow the user to save its favorite movies.
+The MovieDB is an application where users can see the Last Releases, Top Rated and search for a movie.
+It also enables to persist favorite movies to see later.

 # ScreenShots
 ![Favorites](https://github.com/tiagoxdca89/TheMovieDB/blob/feature/MO-1/images/topRated.PNG)